-Housing to be reallocated.
-If the HTCs for which the project is no longer eligible are from the current year's annual ceiling and the suballocator maintains a waiting list, the suballocator may continue to commit or allocate the HTCs until no later than the date of application for the Round 2.
+If a Suballocator determines at any time before Round 2 that a project is no longer eligible for all or a portion of the HTCs committed or allocated to the project, the HTCs must be transferred to Minnesota Housing to be reallocated.
+If the HTCs for which the project is no longer eligible are from the current year's annual credit ceiling and the Suballocator maintains a waiting list, the Suballocator may continue to commit or allocate the HTCs until no later than the date of application for the Round 2.
 At that time, any uncommitted HTCs must be transferred to Minnesota Housing.

-So that all a project's HTCs are allocated by a single Allocating Agency, Minnesota Housing may apportion additional HTCs to a suballocator for a project that has already received a commitment or allocation of HTCs from the suballocating agency, if all the suballocator's HTCs have been committed or allocated.
-These supplemental HTCs must be used only for the selected project and must be allocated to the project by a carryover allocation or IRS Form 8609 before December 31 of the year in which the selection was made.
-If at any time after the apportionment of the HTCs a suballocator determines the project cannot use or is no longer eligible for all or a portion of the HTCs apportioned to the project, the HTCs must be returned to Minnesota Housing within 10 business days for reallocation.
+So that all a project's HTCs are allocated by a single Allocating Agency, Minnesota Housing may apportion additional HTCs to a Suballocator for a project that has already received a commitment or Allocation of HTCs from the Suballocator.
+These supplemental HTCs must be used only for the selected project allocation year for which the apportionment was made.
+If at any time after the apportionment of the HTCs a Suballocator determines the project cannot use or is no longer eligible for all or a portion of the HTCs apportioned to the project, the HTCs must be returned to Minnesota Housing within 10 business days for reallocation.

-Suballocators are responsible for the issuance of the IRS Form 8609 for all projects for which they have allocated HTCs.
-In instances where both a suballocator and Minnesota Housing have allocated HTCs to a project, the Allocating Agency that first allocated HTCs to the project will prepare the IRS Form 8609.
+Suballocators are responsible for the issuance of the IRS Form 8609 for all projects for which they have allocated HTCs, including HTCs that have been apportioned by Minnesota Housing to the Suballocator.
+In instances where both a Suballocator and Minnesota Housing have allocated HTCs, that have not been apportioned, both Allocating Agencies will prepare an IRS Form 8609.

-As the primary and lead HTC agency for the state of Minnesota, Minnesota Housing is responsible for collecting and filing the required form with the IRS each year.
-Minnesota Housing will prepare a comprehensive IRS Form 8610, incorporating all carryover and 8609 allocations made in the state of Minnesota for filing with the IRS.
-The local suballocators shall submit the following information to Minnesota Housing no later than January 31 for all HTC activity that has occurred in the preceding year:
+As the primary and lead HTC agency for the state of Minnesota, Minnesota Housing is responsible for collecting and filing certain required forms with the IRS each year.
+Minnesota Housing will prepare a comprehensive IRS Form 8610, incorporating all carryover allocations and IRS Form 8609s issued in the state of Minnesota for filing with the IRS.
+The local Suballocators shall submit the following materials to Minnesota Housing no later than January 31 for all HTC activity that has occurred in the preceding year:

-- 1. A copy of all Reservation/Binding Agreements, an original of the Carryover Agreement, and copies of all IRS Form 8609s, completed and issued to all (including tax-exempt) projects selected since February 28 of the preceding calendar year - 2.
-A completed HTC application form (Multifamily Workbook) for each development receiving an allocation or award through a reservation, carryover, or issuance of 8609 for HTCs issued from volume cap and in connection with tax-exempt volume limited bonds - 3.
-A completed IRS Form 8610 Schedule A for each development receiving a carryover allocation - 4.
-A Suballocator Compliance Activity Report containing the results of inspection activity conducted during each monitoring year with copies of any forms 8823 filed with the IRS - 5.
-Any other information requested by Minnesota Housing necessary to meet federal and state reporting purposes
+- 1. A copy of all resolutions of the Suballocator governing body relating to the reservation and Allocation of HTC; - 2.
+A copy of all Reservation/Binding Agreements, Carryover Agreements and IRS Form 8609s, completed and issued to all projects (including those in connection with tax-exempt volume-limited bonds); - 3.
+A completed HTC application form (Multifamily Workbook) for each development receiving an Allocation or Award through a reservation, carryover or issuance of IRS Form 8609 for HTCs allocated from the credit ceiling or awarded in connection with tax-exempt volume limited bonds;

+- 4. A completed IRS Form 8610 Schedule A for each development receiving a carryover allocation; - 5.
+A Suballocator Monitoring Activity Report containing the results of inspection activity conducted during the calendar year with copies of any forms 8823 filed with the IRS; and - 6.
+Any other information requested by Minnesota Housing necessary to meet federal and state reporting requirements.